conda-forge/ibis-framework-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ibis-framework-core` can be installed with:
+Once the `conda-forge` channel has been enabled, `ibis-clickhouse, ibis-dask, ibis-datafusion, ibis-framework, ibis-framework-core, ibis-hdf5, ibis-impala, ibis-mysql, ibis-parquet, ibis-postgres, ibis-pyspark, ibis-sqlite` can be installed with:

 ```
-conda install ibis-framework-core
+conda install ibis-clickhouse ibis-dask ibis-datafusion ibis-framework ibis-framework-core ibis-hdf5 ibis-impala ibis-mysql ibis-parquet ibis-postgres ibis-pyspark ibis-sqlite
 ```

-It is possible to list all of the versions of `ibis-framework-core` available on your platform with:
+It is possible to list all of the versions of `ibis-clickhouse` available on your platform with:

 ```
-conda search ibis-framework-core --channel conda-forge
+conda search ibis-clickhouse --channel conda-forge
 ```